Removal of interloper contamination to line-intensity maps using correlations with ancillary tracers of the large-scale structure: Validation against simulations

 \section{Validation against simulations}

 Before investigating the gains the cleaning offers, let us validate the analytic prediction for the power spectrum of the cleaned line-intensity map shown in Eq.~\eqref{eq:autocleaned}.
 We use the code \textsc{simple}\footnote{Publicly available at \url{https://github.com/mlujnie/simple}.}~\cite{Niemeyer:2023yeu} to generate log-normal simulations of the fields of interest. \textsc{simple} is based on log-normal galaxy simulations\footnote{\url{https://bitbucket.org/komatsu5147/lognormal_galaxies/src/master/}}~\cite{Agrawal:2017khv}, to which it adds line intensities according to an input line-luminosity function.
+As shown in Ref.~\cite{Niemeyer:2023yeu}, \textsc{Simple} reproduces the expected power spectra and shot noise.
+We take the nonlinear matter power spectra as modeled by \textsc{HMCode}~\cite{Mead:2020vgs} as input for \textsc{Simple}.
+This nonlinear matter power spectrum partially captures the effects of nonlinear intensity fluctuations.
+However, since \textsc{Simple} Poisson-samples the lognormal matter fluctuations with galaxies according to a linear bias and treats each galaxy as a point source, it does not capture the emission profile and decorrelation characteristic of the one-halo term~\cite{Schaan:2021gzb}.
+This is a common feature to lognormal realizations, but is not a limitation to our purposes: in terms of the formalism presented in Sec.~\ref{sec:nulling}, any effect of the one-halo term not included in the realizations can be embedded in the correlation coefficient.

 We choose a setup mimicking HETDEX observations~\cite{Gebhardt:2021vfo, Niemeyer:2023yeu} to validate our analytic derivations.
 We consider observations in the wavelength range $\lambda\in\left[439.4,\,541.4\right]$\,nm.
-This range corresponds to $z_{\rm t}\in\left[2.61,\,3.45\right]$ for the target Lyman-$\alpha$ line (Ly$\alpha$, 121.6\,nm at rest frame), and $z_{\rm int}\in\left[0.18,\,0.45\right]$ for the foreground interloper [OII] line (373.7\,nm at rest frame); the \textit{center} redshifts, computed from the mean frequency, correspond to $z_{\rm t}=2.99$ and $z_{\rm int}=0.30$, respectively.
+This range corresponds to $z_{\rm t}\in\left[2.61,\,3.45\right]$ for the target Lyman-$\alpha$ line (Ly$\alpha$, 121.6\,nm at rest frame), and $z_{\rm int}\in\left[0.18,\,0.45\right]$ for the foreground interloper [OII] line (372.7\,nm at rest frame); the \textit{center} redshifts, computed from the mean frequency, correspond to $z_{\rm t}=2.99$ and $z_{\rm int}=0.30$, respectively.
 In addition to the line-intensity maps, we generate log-normal realizations of galaxy number counts at the same two redshifts.

 We compute the Ly$\alpha$ and [OII] luminosity functions to input to \textsc{simple} at the corresponding redshifts assuming empirical relations between the line luminosity and the star-formation rate (SFR).
 For the Ly$\alpha$ line we use~\cite{COMAP:2018svn}